Stellar Lumens doubles in price following upgrade By Cointelegraph - Up News Info

 Stellar Lumens doubles in price following upgrade

-The price of (XLM) shot up 60% in the past 24 hours and crossed the 20 cent mark for the first time since Sept.
+The price of (XLM) shot up 60% in the past 24 hours and crossed the $0.2 mark for the first time since Sept.
 2018.
-The ‘stellar’ price action followed an announcement by the project’s developers that a new version of the Stellar public network protocol had been implemented by validators.
+The “stellar” price action followed an announcement by the project’s developers that a new version of the Stellar public network protocol had been implemented by validators.

 Continue Reading on Coin Telegraph